 Japan is a cash-based society and overseas cards may not always be accepted.
 ATMs in convenience stores are available 24 hours a day and should accept overseas credit cards.
 Amount of cash per withdrawal will be limited.
+You might want to advise your bank you are travelling abroad to ensure your cards will be operational in Japan.
 Check our travel advice for information on using cash, credit and debit cards in Japan.

 Homosexuality is not illegal in Japan; currently there are no provisions in Japanese law guaranteeing freedom from discrimination on the grounds of sexual orientation.

 Find more information on Lesbian, Gay, Bisexual and Transgender foreign travel advice.

 The use or possession of some common prescription and over-the-counter medicines are banned under Japan’s strictly enforced anti-stimulant drugs law and ignorance may not be considered a defense.
 More advice and information on banned medicines can be found on our travel advice and on the Japanese Ministry of Health, Labour and Welfare webpage.

 Watch Travel aware: bringing medication to Japan

 Be prepared before your trip to Japan: read up on how to stay safe in the event of an earthquake or other natural disasters.
 Make sure you follow our travel advice for updates.

 Most visits to Japan are trouble free but if you do need emergency assistance, call 110 for police and 119 for ambulance (Kyukyu-sha) or fire services (Kaji).
 Ask for English language assistance.